What is a VPN?

-One of the most widely used types of VPN for the computer, a remote access VPN, gives off-site users the ability to connect to an organisation's network, or a remote server, from their personal device.
-This can be accomplished by entering your authentication credentials via a log-in page, which then authorises you to make the connection through your web browser.
+One of the most widely used types of VPN for the computer, a remote access VPN, gives off-site users the ability to connect to an organization's network, or a remote server, from their personal device.
+This can be accomplished by entering your authentication credentials via a login page, which then authorizes you to make the connection through your web browser.

 Users may also connect to the VPN through a virtual desktop client or VPN app, which also connects to a network or server after you enter your credentials.
 A client provides its users with an easy interface to work with, connectivity information, and the ability to toggle between the VPN's various features.

 A remote access VPN can be used for both professional and personal use, which is why it's one of the most common forms of VPN.
 It gives remote workers the ability to access company files and resources without having to be in the office, and it safeguards the private data of remote-first companies so that it's likely to stay private.
 As for individual users who simply wish to browse the public Internet with increased autonomy and anonymity, a remote access VPN is integral to avoiding content blocks, firewalls, and ISP tracking.

 Large organizations in need of a more robust, custom solution may opt for site-to-site VPNs.
 A site-to-site VPN is a private, internal network comprised of multiple networks within an organization, which are connected to each other’s local area networks (LANs) through the public Internet.
 This setup allows users across two separate networks, either within or adjacent to the organization, to share resources with each other while still limiting full access to all their resources, ensuring that communication within the company remains as private and as secure as possible.
 Due to the scale and complexity of site-to-site VPNs, this type of connection is best suited for enterprise-level companies with departments across multiple locations.

 Within site-to-site VPNs, there are two network types: